-Nick Treanor is a Reader in Philosophy and head of the department.
+Nick Treanor is a Reader in Philosophy.
 Before coming to Edinburgh in 2012, he was the Newton Trust Lecturer in Philosophy at the University of Cambridge and a Fellow of Churchill College.
 He works in metaphysics, epistemology and the philosophy of mind.
 He is originally from North America, where he did an undergraduate degree at Queen's University (Canada) and a PhD at Brown University (USA).

 In 2017, Nick was awarded the College of Arts, Humanities and Social Sciences Award for Outstanding Contribution to the Student Experience.